 We’ve helped our customers navigate this trip from expectation to reality, identifying the danger signs of DAM maturity and the clearest routes forward.
 Here are some of the pitfalls we’ve steered many enterprises away from:

 - If you’re managing content-centric processes with spreadsheets and email chains, you’ve definitely got a problem.
 Next stop?
 Slow approvals, missed deadlines, and fact-finding missions that waste everyone’s time.

 - If you’ve heard this delightful throwback from the turn of the century, “The hard drive is in the mail,” a breakup with your DAM software is long overdue.
 Your teams shouldn’t feel like they’re first responders on the content front, performing acts of everyday heroism.

-Why would any enterprise actively choose to sacrifice flexibility, efficiency, and effectiveness with a antiquated DAM system that can’t keep up?
+Why would any enterprise actively choose to sacrifice flexibility, efficiency, and effectiveness with a antiquated DAM solution that can’t keep up?
 The short answer is they shouldn’t have to.
-A modern Digital Asset Management should perform faithfully from whatever angle you’re viewing it.
+A modern Digital Asset Management system should perform faithfully from whatever angle you’re viewing it.